-O operate a Stanley steamer with success and pleasure one must know the car, and know it thoroughly.
+O operate a Stanley steamer with success and pleasure, one must know the car, and know it thoroughly.
 It is a question of knowledge, not of skill.
 The skill necessary to perform the various operations is quickly acquired, but to know what to do, and how to do it under all circumstances, to know how every part is constructed, how it is supposed to operate, and what to do in case any part fails to perform its function, implies a knowledge of the machine that can come only from careful study.

 If your car is kept at a public station, do not say to the attendant when you come in at night, "Look this car over carefully, and be sure that everything is all right in the morning."
-But, instead, tell him exactly what to do, and, if necessary, just how to do it, and before starting out in the morning see that it has been done
+But, instead, tell him exactly what to do, and, if necessary, just how to do it, and before starting out in the morning see that it has been done.

 Of course, in a pamphlet like this, only general directions can be given.
-A knowledge such as is mentioned above can be acquired only by a study of the machine itself.
-The old adage, "Experience is the best schoolmaster," holds true here as elsewhere the boiler, give the doubt full benefit, and pump some in before lighting the fire.
-Be sure when pumping water by hand that the by-pass is closed; otherwise the water will go back into the tank.
-After the boiler is blown off at night, close the by-pass, fill the sure tanks are now in good working order.
+A knowledge, such as is mentioned above, can be acquired only by a study of the machine itself.
+The old adage, "Experience is the best schoolmaster," holds true here as elsewhere.